Nick Jr. (Italy)

 Nick Jr. is an Italian television channel, aimed at a pre-school children audience.
-It launched on 31 July 2009 on Sky Italia on channel 602 to replace RaiSat YOYO, which then became free and is now named Rai Yoyo.
+It launched on 1 August 2009 on Sky Italia on channel 602 to replace RaiSat YOYO, which then became free and is now named Rai Yoyo.

-From November 10, 2009, Nick Jr. switches to Channel 603.
+From November 10, 2009, Nick Jr. switched to Channel 603 version.

 Since July 4, 2011 of the timeshift service called Nick Jr. +1, which offers the same Nick Jr. programming one hour after the numbering 604.

-Since 10 June 2013, together with the timeshift Nick Jr. +1 the channel broadcasts in wide-screen 16:9 and were renewed bumper, graphics and promos.
+Since 10 June 2013, together with the timeshift Nick Jr. +1, the channel broadcasts in wide-screen 16:9 and were renewed bumper, graphics and promos.

+On February 11, 2024, Nick Jr. rebranded into the splat logo just a few days after Latin America, Global, Scandinavia and Asia, and a few months after the United States.